Search: 234 results

 Verse ConceptsInjustice, Examples OfPeople BlessingThose Who Deceived

-And he said, Is it not therefore he was named Jacob, for he has supplanted me now twice?
-He took away my birthright, and behold, now he has taken away my blessing.
-And he said, Hast thou not reserved a blessing for me?
+So he said, “Isn’t he rightly named Jacob?
+For he has cheated me twice now.
+He took my birthright, and look, now he has taken my blessing.”
+Then he asked, “Haven’t you saved a blessing for me?”

 Verse ConceptsJacob, Life And Character OfDoing Things TwicePeople Naming PeopleGraspingPeople BlessingStoring Other Things